 - Another ongoing conversation is letting go of anxiety, angst, grief, trauma, and sadness any way you can.
 If you have to cry it out, hydrate yourself with water, write it, burn sage… It does not matter hanging on to these emotions is the same as poison.
 The message is Release it.

 - Spread Love and Light

 - There’s a rejection of competition.
 The constant message is that there is enough abundance for everyone, in all ways not just financial.
-Heaven on earth is possible if we were a little nicer every day to those that deserve it.
+Heaven on earth is possible if we were a little nicer every day to those who deserve it.
 Assume that everyone deserves your kindness unless they show you otherwise and withdraw immediately if they do.
 Being empathetic as well as kind to people through language is especially emphasized.
-Just be decent is all anyone ever asks.
+Just being decent is all anyone ever asks.

 So what do people mean when they say they are spiritual?
 Only they can tell you.
 They decide for themselves through self-initiated study(probably on the internet) of some formerly taboo things.
 All seeking ways to improve themselves, and their relationships with the world around them.
 Religion isn’t going anywhere it’s just shrinking down from being something for the masses.
 Into something ingested person by person in varying practices person to person.
 There’s a Chinese proverb saying that the antidote to poison is poison.
-The western world’s attitudes about divination/ religion are shifting from one extreme version to another.
+The Western world’s attitudes about divination/ religion are shifting from one extreme version to another.
 Instead of large groups gathering every Sunday to speak about god.
-People need privacy, anonymity.
+People need privacy and anonymity.
 Only themselves and God.
 This scrapbook style of religion is paving the way for people to reconnect with the universe, Allah, karma, god, whatever.
 It’s also a way for people to heal from the crimes of “the church”.